Equis Bespoke Rallies FAQ

 Why small group sizes

-Although we have the option of rallying with six teams – and sometimes we do – our group size is generally limited to three teams/vehicles (plus a service car for your guide).
+Although we have the option of rallying with six teams – and sometimes we do – our group size is generally limited to four teams/vehicles (plus a service car for your guide).

 Many of our customers value absolute privacy and like to travel with their closest family or friends.